a-avishka/tower-of-hanoi/README.md

 ## Instructions

-The objective of the game is to move all disks from the starting tower to the destination tower which is usually the third one.
+The objective of the game is to move all disks from the starting tower to the destination tower which is usually the third one without placing a larger disk on top of a smaller disk.

 ## Installation